yogeswararao/trail-explorer/README.md

 ```bash
 python -m app.chat_app
 ```
-*You do NOT need to run the server manually; the chat app will start it automatically.
-Uses ``stdio`` transport mechanism*
+*You do NOT need to run the server manually; the chat app will start it automatically using ``stdio`` transport mechanism*

 ## Usage Examples

 ### CLI Chat App
 The chat app provides an interactive interface with the following commands:
 - `help` - Show help and example queries
-- `tools` - List available tools and their descriptions
+- `tools` - Show available tools and their descriptions
+- `resources` - Show available resources and their descriptions
+- `prompts` - Show available prompts and their descriptions
 - `info` - Show server information
 - `clear` - Clear the screen
 - `quit/exit/q` - Exit the application